Pointwise decay for semilinear wave equations in $\mathbb{R}^{!+3}$: Introduction

-by assuming that $\ga>1$ (this forces that $p>2$).
+by assuming that $\ga>1$ (this in particular forces $p>2$).
 This together with the above $r$-weighted energy estimate leads to the spacetime bound

-which is one of the main results obtained in \cite{yang:scattering:NLW} as restated precisely in the following Proposition \ref{prop:spacetime:bd}.
+which is one of the main results in \cite{yang:scattering:NLW} as restated precisely in Proposition \ref{prop:spacetime:bd}.
 For the subconformal case $p<3$, since $\ga$ can be as large as $p-1$, in terms of time decay, this spacetime bound is stronger than \eqref{eq:timedecay:3D:Pecher} as $p-2>2p-5$.
 Our improvement on the asymptotic decay properties of the solution heavily relies on this uniform spacetime bound.

-To show the pointwise decay estimate of solution to \eqref{eq:NLW:semi:3d}, we start by obtaining a uniform weighted energy flux bound through the backward light cone $\N^{-}(q)$ emanating from the point $q=(t_0, x_0)$.
+To show the pointwise decay estimates of solutions to \eqref{eq:NLW:semi:3d}, we start by obtaining a uniform weighted energy flux bound through the backward light cone $\N^{-}(q)$ emanating from the point $q=(t_0, x_0)$, that is, $t-t_0+|x-x_0|=0$.
 Consider the vector field

 The case when $\ga=2$ corresponds to the conformal Killing vector field while the case when $1<\ga<2$ has been widely used (see for examples \cite{Dafermos17:C0Kerr}, \cite{LindbladMKG}).
-Applying this vector field as multiplier to the region bounded by the backward light cone $\N^{-}(q)$, we obtain that
+Applying this vector field as multiplier to the region bounded by the backward light cone $\N^{-}(q)$ and the initial hypersurface, we obtain that

-for which the above uniform spacetime bound plays the role that it controls the spacetime integral without a definite sign (see details in Proposition \ref{prop:EF:cone:NW:3d}).
-Once we have this uniform potential energy bound, we apply the representation formula to demonstrate the pointwise decay for the solution.
-The nonlinear term can be estimated by interpolation between the $L^\infty$ estimate of the solution and the above potential energy bound.
-When $p>\frac{1+\sqrt{17}}{2}$ is sufficiently large, it turns out that the coefficient of the $L^\infty$ norm of the solution is integrable from $0$ to $t_0$.
-Thus Gronwall's inequality leads to the decay properties of the solution.
-On the other hand when $2<p\leq \frac{1+\sqrt{17}}{2}$ (the lower bound for $p$ comes from the fact that we need $\ga>1$), we split the integral of the nonlinear term into the region close to the tip point $q$ and the region far away.
-The argument for the region close to $q$ is the same as the case when $p>\frac{1+\sqrt{17}}{2}$ due to the fact that the coefficient is still integrable on a small interval.
-The integral on the region far away can be bounded directly by using the above uniform potential energy bound, which however losses decay.
+for which the previous uniform spacetime bound controls the spacetime error term (see details in Proposition \ref{prop:EF:cone:NW:3d}).
+Once we have this uniform potential energy bound, we apply the representation formula to show the pointwise decay estimates for the solutions.
+The nonlinear term can be controlled by interpolation between the $L^\infty$ norm of the solution and the above potential energy decay.
+This idea is inspired by the method in \cite{Moncrief1}, \cite{Moncrief2} for proving the global solutions for Yang-Mills-Higgs equations.